adoptium/aqa-tests/docs/pages/LayeredDesign.md

 ### The Rationale Behind '3 Layer Cake' Architecture:

-The adoption of the '3 Layer Cake' architecture in Adoptium AQA is driven by several key reasons:
+The adoption of the '3 Layer Cake' architecture in AQAvit is driven by several key reasons:

 - **Modular Testing Approach:** The '3 Layer Cake' architecture provides a modular testing approach, dividing responsibilities among three layers.
 This modularity allows for easy maintenance, upgrades, and improvements of individual layers, promoting flexibility and adaptability to evolving testing needs.